-- 1. Describe the concept of MIMO OFDM Wireless Communication System. - 2.
-Obtain impulse response coefficients from the power delay profiles of the SISO, SIMO, MISO and MIMO channels. - 3.
-Determine the capacity and bit error rate of MIMO OFDM system for a given power delay profile of the MIMO channel. - 4.
-Estimate the MIMO channel impulse response using least square, MMSE and robust MMSE estimation algorithms. - 5.
-Estimate and correct the frequency offset in the signal received at the MIMO OFDM receiver. - Estimate and correct the timing offset in the signal received at the MIMO OFDM receiver. - Analyze the performance of MIMO OFDM physical channel in WiMAX /LTE wireless standards.
+CO1.
+Describe the concepts of MIMO OFDM Wireless communication Understand systems.
+CO2.
+Determine the capacity and bit error rate of MIMO OFDM system for Apply a given power delay profile of the MIMO channel.
+CO3.
+Obtain Impulse response coefficients from power delay profile of the Apply SISO,SIMO,MISO and MIMO channels and estimate the channel impulse response using least square, MMSE and Robust MMSE estimation algorithms.
+CO4.
+Estimate and correct the timing and frequency offset in the signal Apply received in the MIMO OFDM receivers.
+CO5.
+Analyze the performance of MIMO OFDM physical channel in Wi- Apply Max/LTE wireless standards.